 PowerBuilder includes a small package of Java classes that gives the JDBC interface the level of error-checking and efficiency (SQLException catching) found in other PowerBuilder interfaces.
-The package is called pbjdbc12170.jar and is found in Appeon \Shared\PowerBuilder.
+The package is called pbjdbc12.jar and is found in %systemdrive%\Program Files (x86)\Appeon\Common\PowerBuilder\Runtime [version].